 Enter a name and description for the property.
 This name is what will appear in your DLP policies.

 Under Main characteristics, select Queryable and Retrievable.

-Under Mappings to crawled properties > Add a mapping.
+Under Mappings to crawled properties choose Add a mapping.

-In the crawled property selection dialog box > find and select the crawled property that corresponds to the Windows Server FCI property or other property that you will use in your DLP policy > OK.
+In the crawled property selection dialog box, find and select the crawled property that corresponds to the Windows Server FCI property or other property that you will use in your DLP policy, then choose OK.

-At the bottom of the page > OK.
+At the bottom of the page choose OK.